 Yesterday Attorney General Jeff Sessions delivered remarks on the Department of Justice’s nationwide effort to charge more than 600 individuals with health care fraud related to the opioid crisis.
 This is the most significant effort yet in the administration’s quest to stem the opioid epidemic.

 Hopefully, the Department will continue to take an active interest in these pursuits as well as whistleblower actions targeted at the opioid issue.
-Here are the remarks in full:

 Good morning, and thank you all for being here.